Helping Employees Cope Depression At Work: Workplace Wellness

 3. Setting Clear Goals

 Create a list for the entire day and highlight your top priorities, which would ensure that you are meeting the expectations of your most important audience—your boss.
-Double-check any important memos, take extra time for preparing assignments and let a colleague give a second look at your work if it was a rough week.
+Double-check any important memos, take extra time to prepare assignments, and let a colleague give a second look at your work if it was a rough week.

 4. Talk It Out

-You can help your employees fighting with depression by asking them to talk about their concerns openly with any college, friend or family member.
-It has been observed that If you’re mentally ready and comfortable to open up with your colleagues regarding depression, it’s better, to begin with, people you share a comfortable relationship.
-When they understand what you’re going through, they can support you and have your back at the times of stressful periods and projects.
-Family and friends outside the office can also help cope up with depression, all you need to do is take some time and talk it out.
+You can help your employees fight depression by asking them to talk about their concerns openly with any college, friend, or family member.
+It has been observed that If you’re mentally ready and comfortable to open up with your colleagues regarding depression, it’s better to begin with people you share a comfortable relationship.
+When they understand what you’re going through, they can support you and have your back at times of stressful periods and projects.
+Family and friends outside the office can also help you cope with depression, all you need to do is take some time and talk it out.

 5. Be Easy On Yourself

-You can ask your employees severely effected with depression to take a short term break as if you think you’re suffering from depression, and you fear that talking about it might adversely affect your job, you need to take a break and realize that you’re not alone.
-And once you take the courage to open and talk about this condition, you’ll notice that are more people who understand your situation and are sympathetic to you as compared to those who are critical.
-During your treatment it is very important to be proactive about it, always take it one day at a time and be gentle with yourself.
+You can ask your employees severely affected by depression to take a short-term break if you think you’re suffering from depression and you fear that talking about it might adversely affect your job, you need to take a break and realize that you’re not alone.
+Once you take the courage to open up and talk about this condition, you’ll notice that there are more people who understand your situation and are sympathetic to you as compared to those who are critical.
+During your treatment, it is important to be proactive, take it one day at a time, and be gentle with yourself.